-(a) The House may constitute for specific purposes such other Committees as it thinks fit and shall appoint members of the House to serve thereon.

-(b) If the House determines that a Committee shall be elected by and from members of the House it shall fix the number of members to be elected and the election shall be conducted by the Secretary.

-(c) Committees shall have power to co-opt any members of the House as additional members provided that such additional members do not exceed in number one-fifth of the membership of the Committee as originally constituted.

-(d) Casual vacancies in any Committee (whether appointed or elected) shall be filled by the Chair of the House unless the House otherwise determines.
+- (a) The House may constitute for specific purposes such other Committees as it thinks fit and the members of such a Committee may include persons who are not members of the House. - (b) If the House determines that a Committee shall, to any extent, be elected by and from members of the House it shall fix the number of members to be elected and the election shall be conducted by the Secretary. - (c) Committees shall have power to co-opt any members of the House as additional members provided that such additional members do not exceed in number one-fifth of the membership of the Committee as originally constituted. - (d) Casual vacancies in any Committee (whether appointed or elected) shall be filled by the Chair of the House unless the House otherwise determines.